Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 These engines aren't ready yet; their indexes are either in a proof-of-concept phase with a handful of sites, or aren't available yet.

 - Apple: given the activity of the AppleBot crawler lately, their index will almost certainly grow to a size large enough to power a general search engine soon.
 Check your server's access logs; there's a good chance it's crawled your site if you have a few backlinks.
-- Brave [announced](https://brave.com/search/) that it will start its own independent search engine based on the now-discontinued Cliqz.
-I don't endorse the company, but I hope its results will be available through metasearch engines like Searx.

 Acknowledgements
 ----------------